pawix135/express-jwt-auth/README.md

 ## Database

-The Postgresql database is built on top of Prisma ORM.
-Right now there's only one model
+The Prisma ORM is built on top of Postgres database.
+Right now there's only one model.

 ```prisma
 model User {